Helen of Troy (film): Reception

 Bosley Crowther of The New York Times wrote that some parts were "well done", including the Greek descent from the Trojan horse which "has the air of great adventure that one expects from this tale", but "the human drama in the legend ... is completely lost or never realized in the utter banalities of the script, in the clumsiness of the English dialogue and in the inexcusable acting cliches."
-Variety wrote, "The word 'spectacular' achieves its true meaning when applied to Warner Bros.'
+Hy Hollinger of Variety wrote: "The word 'spectacular' achieves its true meaning when applied to Warner Bros.'
 'Helen of Troy.'
 The retelling of the Homeric legend, filmed in its entirety in Italy, makes lavish use of the Cinemascope screen ...
 Action sequences alone should stir word-of-mouth."
 Edwin Schallert of the Los Angeles Times wrote, "'Helen of Troy' qualifies as a mighty film impression of history and legend ...
 The Warner film satisfies the demands for beauty, and also attains triumphant effects, which give real life to ancient battles with spear, bow and arrow, fire, sword and javelin.
 In their magnitude attacks on the walled city of Troy are awe-inspiring."

 Richard L. Coe of The Washington Post reported, "The popcorn set and I had a glorious time at this epic ...
 I don't suppose the genteel set will go much for this one, but, boy, those crowd scenes, warriors falling to destruction, flames flaming, javelins nipping into a chest here and there."
 Harrison's Reports declared, "The massiveness and opulence of the settings, the size of the huge cast, and the magnitude of the battle between the Greeks and the Trojans are indeed eye-filling ...
-Unfortnately, the breathtaking quality of the production values is not matched by the stilted story, which takes considerable dramatic license with the Homer version of the events leading up to the Trojan war, and which are at best only moderately interesting."
+Unfortunately, the breathtaking quality of the production values is not matched by the stilted story, which takes considerable dramatic license with the Homer version of the events leading up to the Trojan war, and which are at best only moderately interesting."
 The Monthly Film Bulletin found the film "uninterestingly dialogued and characterised ...
 The battle scenes, however, are vigorously and sometimes excitingly staged."
 John McCarten of The New Yorker wrote that the film "hasn't enough life to hold your interest consistently.
 That's too bad, for toward the end there are those battle scenes and a fine impersonation of that wooden horse."